alignalghii/reversed-polish-notation-translator/README.md

 To put the pieces together:

- - simply generate random syntax trees of arithmetic expession, a lot by hundreds (“the bottom point of the $\vec V$”),
+ - simply generate random syntax trees of arithmetic expession, a lot of random samples, several hundreds (“the bottom point of the $\vec V$”),
- - and turn it into representations, both in infix and in postfix form (“the two legs/wings/branches of the $\vec V$”).
+ - and turn it into representations, both into infix and into postfix forms (“the two legs/wings/branches of the $\vec V$”).
- - Use the infix form as an input of the `translate` function (“the over-arrow symbol above the $\vec V$”)
+ - Use the infix form as an input for the `translate` function (“the over-arrow symbol above the $\vec V$”)
  - and check whether the result is the same as the postix form.

+ See the schema on figure below:

 ![V-testing](_images/V-testing-scale50.svg "V-shape pattern for property testing")

-QuickCheck is thus a very strong tool for testig, by making the random generation of instances of any custom datatype easily automatizable:
+QuickCheck tests made according to this schema passes with OK report, demonstrates algorithm correctness convincingly, has a good coverage, grasps the algebraic essence.
+QuickCheck is a very strong tool for testig, by making the random generation of instances of any custom datatype easily automatizable:

 ```haskell
 import Test.QuickCheck